Our 2017-18 Fiction & Poetry Fellows. Pictured left-to-right: Oliver Baez Bendorf,

 Since 1986, the University of Wisconsin's Institute for Creative Writing has provided time, space, and an intellectual community for writers working on a first book of poetry or fiction.
-Beginning this year, we will also consider applicants who have published only one full-length collection of creative writing prior to the application deadline, although unpublished authors will remain eligible as well.
-Altogether, our poetry and fiction fellows have published over ninety full-length collections and novels, many of them winning major national honors.
-Since 2008, the Institute has also awarded a fellowship for playwrights.
+Since 2012, we have also considered applicants who have published only one full-length collection of creative writing prior to the application deadline, although unpublished authors remain eligible, and quality of writing remains the near-exclusive criterion for selection.
+Altogether, our poetry and fiction fellows have published more than a hundred full-length collections and novels, many of them winning major national honors.

-At present, the Institute annually offers up to seven year-long fellowships.
-Typically there are three fiction fellowships (the Carl Djerassi Fiction Fellowship, the James C. McCreight Fiction Fellowship, and the Carol Houck Smith Fiction Fellowship), two poetry fellowships (the Jay C. and Ruth Halls Fellowship and the Diane Middlebrook Poetry Fellowship), one playwriting fellowship (the Carl Djerassi Playwriting Fellowship), and one fellowship in either fiction or poetry for a graduate of the University's MFA Program in Creative Writing (the Halls Emerging Artist Fellowship).
+At present, the Institute offers up to five nine-month fellowships each year, including the new Ron Wallace Poetry Fellowship, named in honor of the founder of the Wisconsin Institute for Creative Writing and the Program in Creative Writing at UW-Madison.
+Typically there are two fiction fellowships (the James C. McCreight Fiction Fellowship and the Carol Houck Smith Fiction Fellowship), two poetry fellowships (the Jay C. and Ruth Halls Fellowship and now the Ron Wallace Poetry Fellowship), and one fellowship in either fiction or poetry for a graduate of the University's MFA Program in Creative Writing (the Halls Emerging Artist Fellowship).

 Details and frequently asked questions regarding the fellowships can be found on the applications page of this website.
-Applications to the poetry, fiction, and HEAF fellowships must be submitted online in the month of February.
-Applications to the Djerassi Playwriting Fellowship must be received by April 20, and should be submitted by mail.
+Applications to the poetry, fiction, and HEAF fellowships must be submitted online between December 1 and February 1.

 The Halls Emerging

 The Halls Emerging Artist Fellowship (the HEAF) is awarded to a graduate from the University of Wisconsin-Madison's Creative Writing MFA program who has either published one book of fiction, poetry or other creative work, or who has not yet published a book in any of those genres.
 Poets and fiction writers will be eligible for the HEAF in alternating years.
-In February 2013 we will be considering HEAF applications from poets only.
-We will consider fiction applications in February 2014.
+In February 2017 we will be considering HEAF applications in poetry only

 The recipient of the HEAF will be determined by an outside judge.
 The name of this judge will be withheld until the HEAF has been announced.
 Applications should arrive during the month of February.
 Details and frequently asked questions regarding these fellowships can be found on the fellowship applications page of this website.
 The Institute may decline to give the HEAF award in any year it deems appropriate.